-Council placed a general levy lid increase before the voters in 2007 which was effective in 2008.
-The voters approved increases in the levy in the amount of \$5 million for improvements in fire, police and parks maintenance services.
-Additionally, council placed two different six-year, limited term property tax initiatives before the voters in the amount of \$.35 per \$1,000 of assessed value on the August 2015 ballot.
-The measure would have provided for safety and park improvements.
-The 2015 measures both fell short of the needed votes to pass.
+City Council placed a levy lid lift on the ballot in November 2007, which was approved by voters, taking effect in 2008.
+The levy- was for-\$4.46 million in improvements to fire, police and parks maintenance services.
+In August 2015, City Council placed two different six-year, limited term property tax initiatives on the ballot amounting to \$0.35 per \$1,000 of assessed value.- Both measures, which would have provided for safety and park improvements, failed.